adarsh6938/neural-nexus-mcp/README.md

 3. Store insights and learnings from conversations
 4. Build knowledge graphs of related concepts
 5. Maintain context across multiple sessions
+6. Create session summaries when ending conversations
+7. Check for previous sessions when starting new chats
 ```

 ### 🔧 **Advanced System Prompt (For Power Users)**